International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 ## Definition
 Trust in a decentralized data space is a situational, time-bound, and purpose-specific assessment of whether another participant can be relied upon to act within declared constraints for a specific interaction.

+Trust is always created locally by each participant through its own evaluation of evidence, claims, and policies.

 Trust is:

 - **Not global:** Trust determinations are specific to a single data sharing contract and apply only to the parties that negotiate and execute that contract; they do not automatically extend to other contracts or to different counter-parties.

 - **Not transitive:** A trust relationship established between two participants (for example, A trusts B) does not imply or create trust between either party and a third party (for example, B and C); each relationship requires its own independent assessment.
+Trust anchors can simplify evidence verification chains but do not create automatic trust transfer between participants.

 - **Not reciprocal:** A unilateral decision by participant A to trust participant B does not compel B to trust A; mutual trust requires independent and explicit evaluations by each party.